Updates, commentary, training and advice on immigration and asylum law

 The National Health Service (Charges to Overseas Visitors) Regulations 2015 (SI 2015 No. 238) required NHS trusts in England to charge 150% of the cost of secondary care.
 The charging regulations were expanded in October 2017, forcing community services to also impose charges and making provision for advance payments for non-urgent care.
 Separate but similar rules are in place in Scotland, Wales and Northern Ireland.
 This article focuses on the rules in England.

-The official name for the now extensive system of NHS charging is the Visitor and Migrant NHS Cost Recovery Programme.
+The official name for the extensive system of NHS charging is the NHS visitor and migrant cost recovery programme.
 “The programme’s overarching objective“, according to the Department of Health, “is to improve cost recovery and ensure that the NHS receives a fair contribution for the cost of the healthcare it provides to non-UK residents”.

 The objective of the plan, though, is not limited to increasing the income of the NHS.
-It is part of a broader attempt to create a “hostile environment” for those without the right to stay in the UK, and thereby supposedly to reduce the number of migrants coming to or staying in the UK.
+It is part of a broader attempt to create a “hostile environment” for those without the right to stay in the UK.

-An application for entry clearance, permission to enter or permission to stay may be refused where a relevant NHS body has notified the Secretary of State that the applicant has failed to pay charges under relevant NHS regulations on charges to overseas visitors and the outstanding charges have a total value of at least £500.
+An application for entry clearance or permission may be refused where a relevant NHS body has notified the Secretary of State that the applicant has failed to pay charges under relevant NHS regulations on charges to overseas visitors and the outstanding charges have a total value of at least £500.

 Note that the above only applies if the charge was incurred after 6 April 2016.
 For charges incurred between 1 November 2011 and 5 April 2016, an application should only be refused if the debt is £1,000 or more.

-For a £500 debt to lead to a refusal of Appendix FM and Appendix Armed Forces applications, the charge should have been incurred on or after 24 November 2016.
+For a £500 debt to lead to a refusal of Appendix FM, Appendix Armed Forces and Appendix Private Life applications, the charge should have been incurred on or after 24 November 2016.
 For charges incurred between 1 November 2011 and 24 November 2016, applications should only be refused if the debt is £1,000 or more.

 Who can incur a debt to the NHS?